fusionlanguage/fut/ci.md

 Retrieving an element that does not exist is an invalid operation.
 Use `ContainsKey` to check for existence -- it returns a `bool`.

+If the value is object or array storage, create it in the dictionary with `Add(key)`.

 `Count` return the number of key-value pairs.
 `Remove(key)` removes one mapping. `Clear()` removes all.